nhsx/nhs_time_of_travel/README.md

 ### Datasets

-The data sources are saved in [webpage]( https://nhsx.github.io/nhs_time_of_travel/data/), or are widely available with links to the data within the workbooks.
+The data sources are saved in [data]( https://nhsx.github.io/nhs_time_of_travel/data), or are widely available with links to the data within the workbooks.

 ### Contributing